Chapter 10: Deformation and Structures

 6. Describe the differences between the side with the folds to the adjacent view to the right.

-Often geologists make geologic maps to show deformation features (more on that later).
+Often, geologists make geologic maps to show deformation features (more on that later).
 Now that satellites can provide images of the entire Earth’s surface, the first step in making a geologic map is to interpret satellite imagery.
-Or if you are going to work in an area covered by forests, another technique, LiDAR (Light Detection And Ranging) can be used to see below the canopy.
-For an example of folds shown with LiDAR click here.
-Recently, geoscientists have turned to UAV’s (unmanned aerial vehicles or drones) to get detailed imagery creating either digital elevation models or hill shade maps of deformation features.
+If you are going to work in an area covered by forests, another technique, LiDAR (Light Detection And Ranging) can be used to see below the canopy.
+For an example of folds shown with LiDAR, click here.
+Recently, geoscientists have turned to UAVs (unmanned aerial vehicles or drones) to get detailed imagery, creating either digital elevation models or hill shade maps of deformation features.

 Use this Google Earth tour to explore some geologic structures.